kubernetes/examples/cassandra/README.md

 cassandra-1   0/1       ContainerCreating   0          8s
 ```

-**Note**: It can take up to ten minutes for all three pods to deploy.
+**Note:** It can take up to ten minutes for all three pods to deploy.

 Once all pods are deployed, the same command returns: